 CAMRA West Suffolk & Borders branch.last updated 03/02/2017

 Bury St Edmunds Dog

-previously known as Tower Hotel, Talbot, Eastern Counties Railroad Tavern, Railway Tavern, Spotted Dog?
+also traded as as: Tower Hotel, Talbot, Eastern Counties Railroad Tavern, Railway Tavern, Spotted Dog?historical era: Victorian / Edwardian

 34 Churchgate St

 According to Leonard Thompson in his book "Suffolk Coaching Days".

 Joseph Wiggens was a retired coachdriver who drove the "Phenomena" coach from Norwich to Kings Lynn for 11 years.
 After his retirement in 1838 he moved to Bury and took The Dog which he later renamed The Eastern Counties Railroad Tavern (although I bet the regulars still called it The Dog!)
 He died in December 1843.

 The Talbot was renamed the Eastern Counties Railroad Tavern in about 1842.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)